When to start preparing autistic children for puberty

 But it’s normal for the start of puberty to range from 8-13 years in girls and 9-14 years in boys.
-Every child is different.
-Genetics, nutrition and social factors all play a role in the onset of puberty.
-There’s no way of knowing exactly when your child will start puberty.
+So there’s no way of knowing exactly when your child will start puberty.

-What to say about puberty to your child with autism spectrum disorder
+What to say about puberty to autistic children

 For older primary-age children, you can use the word ‘puberty’.
 You might say, ‘Puberty is when a child’s body changes into an adult body’.
 Then when your child notices physical differences in other people, you can talk about them in relation to ‘puberty’.
 This can help your child understand the change from child to adult.

-An ‘All about me’ book can help your child see how she changes over time.
-It could include pictures of your child now and when she was younger.
+An ‘All about me’ book can help your child see how they change over time.
+It could include pictures of your child now and when they were younger.